Making Sports More Sporting

 Sports, for me, have been an essentially de-masculinizing experience.
 As a child soccer prodigy, I scored my first goal by tripping and falling face-first into the mud.
 The ball bounced off my sodden head and into the limp net.
 During youth basketball games, my coach would yell, “pass it” whenever the ball inadvertently ended up in my awkward hands.
 And as a fledging referee in high school, I tried my best to exude authority while my faint whistles of control were ignored by my child charges, bounding up the court in wild, playful packs.
 Oh, and there were cautionary tales about masculinity and aggression: a coach slamming his promising point-guard son into a high school locker after a disappointing game; a friend punching a wall in frustration during a match and breaking his hand.
 I broke bones too, mostly by falling over or having others fall onto me (all while my more durable sister played rugby).

 To all this, I preferred the sports page of the newspaper in its neat and considered rows of wins and losses, points and scoring averages.
-From a distance, sports acquired a certain finesse and delicacy.
+From a distance, sports, such as archery, acquired a certain finesse and delicacy.
 I grew attentive to tactical nuance and collective artistry—a player might not have scored were it not for the phantom run by a tricky teammate.
 In other words, it was only at a remove, away from the booing and braying, from the sound and fury, from the sweat and spittle, that sports became a game for me.

 Yet even as a spectator seeking mindless diversion, I saw how easily sports absorbed the coarser elements of our society, particularly militarism.
 Outside a San Diego Chargers game, a fan offended by my dun presence offered to buy me “a ticket back to Afghanistan.”
 Inside the stadium, bald eagles screeched on Jumbotrons and cops, Marines, and firemen circumambulated an oversized American flag that covered the entire field.
 But such patriotic pomp is less reflective of football itself—concussive and gladiatorial though it may be—than of the purposes it is made to serve.
 Left to its own devices, it elicits great depths of feeling in participants and onlookers alike.